microsoft/TypeChat/examples/README.md

 To see TypeChat in action, check out the examples found in this directory.

 Each example shows how TypeChat handles natural language input, and maps to validated JSON as output.
+Most example inputs run on both GPT 3.5 and GPT 4.
+We are working to reproduce outputs with other models.
+Generally, models trained on both code and natural language text have high accuracy.

 We recommend reading each example in the following order.